BoredBored/SpaceFate-Editor/README.md

 # Demo
-Although the IDE is basicly the only thing created so far, you can try it out here: [74.208.160.79](http://74.208.160.79/)
+Although the IDE is basicly the only thing created so far, you can try it out here: [74.208.160.79](http://74.208.160.79/) Alough I will warn you, it doesn't look nice.

 ## To Do
  - Impement an enable javascript message